vchychuzhko/personal-accountant/README.md

 Panel is available by default at - https://<your-localhost>/admin

-* On Configuration page you can set API key for [currencyapi](https://currencyapi.com/) service.
+* On Configuration page you can set API key for [Currency API](https://currencyapi.com/) service.
+* Dashboard charts are cacheable and can be refreshed manually on Configuration page.
 * Apps page has deposit calculator and currency converter apps.

 ### Entities